andy-9/learning/AWS/developer_associate.md

 * It is possible to implement stickiness so that the same client is always redirected to the same instance behind a load balancer
 * This works for Classic Load Balancer, Application Load Balancer, and Network Load Balancer
 * For both CLB & ALB, the “cookie” used for stickiness has an expiration date you control (though NLB works without cookies)
-* Use case: make sure the user doesn’t lose his session data
+* Use case: make sure the user doesn’t lose his session data.
+ELB Sticky Session feature ensures traffic for the same client is always redirected to the same target (e.g., EC2 instance).
+This helps that the client does not lose his session data (does not have to log in again and again).
 * Enabling stickiness may bring imbalance to the load over the backend EC2 instances

 ![img.png](images/sticky_sessions.png)